 COPD is a lung disease that results in restricted airflow, making it hard to breathe.
 This condition keeps the lungs from doing their job of bringing oxygen into the body and getting rid of waste gases.
 It can get worse over time.1

-While an estimated 15 million Americans suffer from COPD — the third leading cause of death in the United States — several additional millions likely have COPD and don’t even know it.
-With early diagnosis and treatment, people with COPD can improve their quality of life.²
+While an estimated 15 million Americans suffer from COPD—the third leading cause of death in the U.S.—several additional millions likely have COPD and don’t even know it.
+With early diagnosis and treatment, people with COPD can improve their quality of life.2

 Cigarette smoke is, by far, the most common cause of COPD.
-Other causes are long-term exposure to lung irritants like second-hand smoke, air pollution and chemical fumes.3 Most people who have COPD are at least 40 years old when symptoms begin, although people younger than 40 can have COPD due to certain genetic conditions.
+Other causes are long-term exposure to lung irritants like secondhand smoke, air pollution and chemical fumes.3 Symptoms usually appear in people who are 40 and up, although they can begin earlier due to certain genetic conditions

 Symptoms of COPD grow slowly over the years.
 Watch for:

 - Frequent or long-lasting coughs (with or without mucus)

 If you or someone you love has these symptoms, see a doctor.

 COPD can’t be cured, but it can be managed.
 There is a lot that can be done to treat symptoms and improve quality of life—so that COPD doesn’t keep you or your loved one from enjoying your favorite activities.

 - Stop smoking: It doesn’t matter how long you or your loved one has smoked or your age—it’s never too late to quit.